selfcustody/krux/docs/getting-started/features/KEF_Specifications.md

 From the version details and summary table: note that all KEF versions can be defined as having a set of parameters which define that version's KEF rules.
 For ease-of-maintenance -- and also for extending later, it may be useful to store these in a central configuration.
 Within our sample reference, these are defined by constants `kef.VERSIONS`, `kef.MODE_NUMBERS` and `kef.MODE_IVS`.

 ### Suggested Versions
 As soon as you have data to hide, KEF offers choices for which version to use.
 That choice may be made by the user, or by the implementation, based on what is being hidden, compatibility with others, and how it may be stored/transported.
-The sample reference uses a function named `kef.suggest_versions()` to make a choice based on user's prefered mode-of-operation, the plaintext being hidden, then optimizes for a smaller KEF Envelope.
+The sample reference uses a function named `kef.suggest_versions()` to make a choice based on user's prefered mode-of-operation, the plaintext being hidden, then optimizes for a smaller KEF envelope.

 ### Encrypting and Decrypting (...and Authenticating)
 Once you know what you need to hide and how you want to hide it, you'll need something to perform the encryption.
-You'll start by stretching a `key`, with `id` as a salt for a number of `iterations` so that you'll have a 256-bit AES key.
-Next you'll need to encrypt your plaintext (possibly with a random IV/Nonce) according to the chosen KEF version, so that the result is a cipher-payload `cpl` with ciphertext and `auth` bytes (prefixed by your `IV/Nonce`).
-To reverse this process, you'll need something to perform decryption and authentication on this cipher-payload -- again according to the rules of the particular KEF version.
+You'll start by stretching the user-supplied`key`, with `id` as a salt for a number of `iterations` to **derive** the 256-bit AES key.
+Next you'll need to **encrypt** the plaintext (possibly with a random `IV`/Nonce) according to the chosen KEF version, so that the result is a cipher-payload `cpl` with ciphertext and `auth` bytes (prefixed by your `IV/Nonce`).
+To reverse this process, you'll need something to **decrypt** and **authenticate** the cipher-payload -- again according to the rules of the particular KEF version.
 The sample reference uses a class named `kef.Cipher` for stretching the `key`, encrypting plaintext to `cpl`, and decrypting / authenticating `cpl` back into plaintext.

 ### Padding and Unpadding
-Depending on the mode-of-operation of your version, you may need to `pad` the plaintext.
-If so, there will also be a need to `unpad` during the decryption process.
+Depending on the mode-of-operation of your version, you may need to **pad** the plaintext.
+If so, there will also be a need to **unpad** during the decryption process.
 The sample reference uses functions named `kef.pad()` and `kef.unpad()`, which are called from inside the `kef.Cipher` object when encrypting and decrypting.

 ### Deflating and Reinflating (compression)
-Depending on the version, you may also need to `deflate` plaintext so that it is compressed before encryption.
-Likewise, you'll need to `reinflate` it after decryption to recover the plaintext.
+Depending on the version, you may also need to **deflate** plaintext so that it is compressed before encryption.
+Likewise, you'll need to **reinflate** it after decryption to decompress the plaintext.
 The sample reference uses functions named `kef.deflate()` and `kef.reinflate()`, which are also called from inside the `kef.Cipher` object when encrypting and decrypting.

 ### Wrapping and Unwrapping (parsing)
-After encryption, you'll need to `wrap` the `id`, `version`, `iterations` and `cpl` into a valid KEF Envelope.
-Likewise, in order to reveal something hidden within a KEF Envelope, you'll first need to `unwrap`, or parse it into its constituent parts (`id`, `version`, `iterations`, `cpl`) so that it may be decrypted as described above.
+After encryption, you'll need to **wrap** the `id`, `version`, `iterations` and `cpl` into a valid KEF envelope.
+Likewise, in order to reveal something hidden within a KEF envelope, you'll first need to **unwrap**, or parse it into its constituent parts (`id`, `version`, `iterations`, `cpl`) so that it may be decrypted as described above.
 The sample reference uses functions `kef.wrap()` and `kef.unwrap()` for these procedures.

 ### On Further Encoding KEF Envelopes
-Outside the scope of this specification on KEF Envelopes, which we know are strings of bytes, implementations will surely need to make choices about encoding/decoding schemes.
-Whether for QR transport, copy-pasting into messages, embedding into json documents, in-plain-sight within other document formats, or persisted in binary files, these choices are left to you.
+Outside the scope of this specification on KEF envelopes, which are strings of bytes, implementations will surely need to make choices about encoding/decoding schemes.
+Whether for QR transport, copy-pasting into messages, embedding into json documents, in-plain-sight within other document formats, or persisted in binary files, these choices are left to implementors.

+---